Human capital & Employee Well-Being

 Safety Manual

 AWC has developed Safety Manual which applies to all employees, contractors, and suppliers that work within AWC’s properties.
 The objectives of the Safety Manual are to act as a guideline for all related personnel to perform their works in accordance with applicable occupational health and safety rules and regulations, to raise awareness regarding safe working practice and safe working environment, as well as to control, prevent, and minimize loss from work accident.
-The Safety Manual contains regulation and rule for following areas: general working routines, onsite and office working rule for contractors, working on height, working with electrical and related equipment, handling hazardous substances or chemicals and etc. In addition to the regulation and rules, the Safety Manual also included risk assessment of accident, internal inspection, respond plan to incident, accident and emergency situation.
+The Safety Manual contains regulation and rule for following areas: general working routines, onsite and office working rule for contractors, working on height, working with electrical and related equipment, handling hazardous substances or chemicals and etc. In addition to the regulation and rules, the Safety Manual also included risk hazard and assessment of accident, internal inspection, respond plan to incident, accident and emergency situation.

 Community and social integration